 Advanced technology improves construction planning and performance.

-Messer has been using Building Information Modeling (BIM) for nearly a decade and has successfully completed nearly $5 billion of construction projects with this technology.
-Our in-house BIM team has the proven expertise to lead the project team through BIM planning and execution to deliver a successful project from concept to ongoing management of the facility.
+Messer has utilized BIM technology for nearly two decadees.
+Our in-house BIM team has the proven expertise to lead the onsite project team through BIM planning and execution to deliver a successful project from concept to ongoing management of the facility.

 We have used BIM in preconstruction for estimating and coordination relative to clash detection prior to fabricating products; during construction for quality control, and during closeout/post occupancy to provide owners with Construction Operations Building Information Exchange (COBie) data for use in ongoing maintenance and space management, after the construction phase is completed.

 - On average, MEP RFIs are reduced by more than 70% during construction when BIM is used.
 In addition, project-wide RFI’s are reduced by 52% when the entire design team coordinates in BIM

 - Change orders are reduced by over 45% and the average cost of a change order if it occurs is reduced by 55%

 - System deficiencies are also decreased by more than 55%

 We use multiple applications to deploy BIM on our projects:

 - Autodesk Revit® - used for model creation and to provide a record model

 - Autodesk Navisworks® – used for early model review and constructability analysis